• Skip to primary navigation

 10. Remove the vegetables and legs from the pot.
 If you like you can pour the mixture through a strainer to get everything out or just use a slotted spoon to remove everything.

-12. Carefully whisk in all your stock.
+12. Carefully whisk in all the stock.

 13. Continue whisking over medium heat until it comes to a bubble and thickens.
 Add salt and pepper to taste.